Securing and Retaining Human Resources

 A pressing issue that has emerged in recent years at production facilities is the looming, full-scale retirement of baby boomers and the need to ensure that the knowledge and skills of veteran engineers are passed down to the next generation before they leave the factory floor.
 In response, we have been directing concerted efforts into training and skill improvement to cultivate young human resources in technical fields.

 Every year, we hold a technical skill contest at the Akashi Works, kicking off what has become an annual event where young engineers from production sites at home and abroad compete with skills mastered on the job.
-In fiscal 2017, participants from Japan and four other countries give their all, demonstrating accomplished skills in a fierce competition.
+In fiscal year ended March 31, 2017, participants from Japan and four other countries give their all, demonstrating accomplished skills in a fierce competition.
 It is a great learning experience for everyone.

 Going forward, we will utilize this approach to maintain and further improve the skills of employees in production positions at companies throughout the Group.